psipred/metsite/README.md

 `> ./bin/MetPred 1IAR.pdb.DATA cu 0.182 1IAR_MetPred.pdb A ./data/`

 10)
-As an alternatve to steps 8 and 9 you can run the python script metpred.py which wraps these two steps together.
-Basically you pass it the options the previous 2 commands need
+As an alternatIve to steps 8 and 9 you can run the python script metpred.py which wraps these two steps together.
+Basically you pass it the options the previous 2 commands need.
+Note that the classpath must have full canonical paths, and you must provide a location for the metpred binaries

-`metpred.py src/org/ucl/conf/:srcsrc/org/ucl/conf/:src CU 1 1IAR.pdb.DATA 1IAR_MetPred.pdb A ./data/`
+`python ./bin/metpred.py /Users/dbuchan/Code/metsite/src/org/ucl/conf/:/Users/dbuchan/Code/metsite/src/ CU 1 1IAR.pdb.DATA 1IAR_MetPred.pdb A ./bin/ ./data/`